-- Eligibility: You will answer a list of questions to determine your eligibility for the LIFT program before proceeding to the full application.
+- Eligibility: You will answer a list of questions to determine your eligibility for the LIFT program before proceeding to the remainder of the application.

-- Applicant Contact Information: If eligible, you will be asked to provide your best contact information (Name, Address, Email, Phone).
+- Applicant Contact Information: If eligible, you will be asked to provide your best contact information.

 - Survey Questions: The information collected in this section is for demographic purposes and has no bearing on individual applications.
 All survey answers are maintained in strict confidence.
 The demographic information compiled from the survey will help inform NACF to advocate more effectively for Native artists.

-- Project Narrative: In this section, you will be asked to provide a written description of your proposed project, which includes: (1) short project description, (2) background or context for the project, (3) project themes; (4) project activities and the role of the artist applicant; (5) your previous work, (5) plans for community engagement or public presentation of the project; (6) Twelve-month timeline for the project (to be completed by July 31, 2023).
+- Project Narrative: In this section, you will be asked to provide a written description of your proposed project, which includes: (1) short project description; (2) background or context for the project; (3) project themes; (4) project activities and the role of the artist applicant; (5) your previous work; (5) plans for community engagement or public presentation of the project; (6) a twelve-month timeline for the project (to be completed by August 31, 2024).

 - Project Budget: In this section, you will complete a budget form showing how you will allocate the $10,000 award funds towards your proposed project.
 Note that $3,000 of the award funds must be allocated directly to the artist, for their benefit and wellbeing.

-- Work Samples and Supporting Materials: In this section, you will provide the following: (1) artist work samples; (2) artist website(s), if available; (3) artist’s resume or CV, (3) artist website, if available, (4) one letter of recommendation, and (5) documentation of Native citizenship or ancestry.
+- Work Samples and Supporting Materials: In this section, you will provide the following: (1) artist work samples; (2) artist website(s), if available; (3) artist’s resume or CV, (4) artist’s bio; (5) one letter of recommendation; and (6) documentation of Native citizenship or ancestry.

 SELECTION PROCESS + REVIEW CRITERIA

 NACF staff will review each application for eligibility criteria, adequacy of work samples, and application completeness, and then invite art peers and professionals in relevant art fields to review and make recommendations for the NACF Board of Director’s approval.
-Up to twenty artists will be selected to receive support.
-Notifications will be sent via email in late July 2022.
+Up to fifteen artists will be selected to receive support.
+Notifications will be sent via email in July/August 2023.